felixpatzelt/statistics-for-everyone/topics.md

 - How many samples do I need?
 - Examples with Excel, Tableau Python

-How to perform an experiment.
+How to perform an experiment
 - Random vs systematic errors
 - Data collection and dependencies between observables
 - e.g. Trials with two Hospitals, different number of placebos in each hospital and hospital also has an effect.